Jam packed and butter rich: Imagine how well they will go down at your next tea party…

 I don’t know if you have to be a girl to truly appreciate a tea party with dainty little cakes and cookies.
 I do know that men have no problem eating these little jam filled gems, no matter how they are presented.
 When I discovered the rose petal and quince jelly I was delighted because this way they will be perfect for my rose themed tea party!

-In the pictures you see that the shortbreads come in the shape of little tarts.
+In the pictures you see that the shortbreads come in the shape of little tarts or bites.
 I bake them in a mini muffin pan to get these shapes.
 It allows for a bigger indentation and a generous filling of jam.

 You can add almond extract to the recipe if you like an intense almond flavor, but they also taste pretty good without.